L-Blondy/up-fetch/README.md

       }),
    ),
 })
-// todo is properly type in case of validation success
+// todo is properly typed in case of validation success
 ```

 Using an adapter ensures that data flows properly through the [onParsingError](#onparsingerror) and [onSuccess](#onsuccess) interceptors

 In case of error the validation adapters will throw.

 ### ✔️ Interceptors